phd thesis

 Title: ‘The Atoms of Time’: The Politics of Sensorial Frictions Across the IAEA’s Nuclear Safeguards

-PhD Supervisor: Professor Anna Leander / Dr. Rens van Munster (external - Danish Institute for International Studies)
+PhD Supervisor: Prof. Anna Leander | Dr. Rens van Munster (external ; Danish Institute for International Studies)

 Expected completion date: 2026 (expected)

-This thesis explores the politics of the International Atomic Energy Agency's (IAEA) nuclear safeguard, a key global nuclear governance instrument aimed at verifying whether states comply with their commitment not to divert nuclear materials and technologies from peaceful activities to nuclear weapons acquisition.
+The thesis explores the politics of the International Atomic Energy Agency's (IAEA) nuclear safeguards, a key global nuclear governance instrument aimed at verifying whether states comply with their commitment not to divert nuclear materials and technologies from peaceful activities to nuclear weapons acquisition.
 In particular, this PhD research asks how the material elements - the atomic matter - operating in this policy intervene in the configurations of the global nuclear (dis)order.
-For instance, how the atom and a series of equipment, objects, tools, machines, devices etc. present in the workings of safeguards impact on power dynamics concerning embodied conditions of tension/violence and the distribution and dispersion of agential possibilities in the global nuclear (dis)order.
-This thesis aims at showing how these material components are integral to the constitution of the order, while keeping a recalcitrant condition that displaces the normal configurations of power.
+For instance, how the atom and a series of equipment, objects, tools, machines, devices etc. present in the workings of safeguards impact on power dynamics concerning embodied conditions of (in)security and the distribution and dispersion of agential possibilities in the global nuclear (dis)order.
+This thesis aims at showing how these material components are integral to the constitution of the order, while keeping a recalcitrant condition that displaces the normalized configurations of power.
 This PhD research contributes to and engages with transdisciplinary debates taking place across science and technology studies, social sciences, and humanities on the political role performed by (socio)materialities, and in particular, resituates International Relations and Political Science perspectives on the global nuclear order by looking at these material interventions.
 By articulating new materialism, posthumanism, actor-network theory, and aesthetic perspectives in social and political sciences, this study envisions to provide an empirically grounded theoretical repertoire that accounts for two dimensions of the atomic matter’s interventions, namely its associative and dissociative connections and the sensing ways in which these interventions unfold.
-This PhD research mobilizes affective methodologies through the direct observation of sites where safeguards operate, interviews with political stakeholders, archival research, among other qualitative methods.
+This PhD research mobilizes affective methodologies through the observation of sites where safeguards operate, interviews with political stakeholders, archival research, among other qualitative methods.

 profile